MikeHeiber/KMC_Lattice/README.md

 This software tool uses [Message Passing Interface (MPI)](https://computing.llnl.gov/tutorials/mpi/) to utilize parallel computing power.
 As a result, using KMC_Lattice requires that an MPI library is pre-installed on your system, and the final KMC_Lattice library must be built on your specific system.
-We cannot provide pre-built binaries for your system.
-Contact your HPC admin to determine the protocols for building MPI applications on your HPC system.
+Contact your HPC admin to determine the protocols for building MPI applications on your specific HPC system.
-In many cases, the HPC system will already be configured for you, and the package comes with a default makefile that can be used with the [GCC compiler](https://gcc.gnu.org/) or the [PGI compiler](https://www.pgroup.com/).
+In many cases, the HPC system and environment will already be configured for you, and the package comes with a default makefile that can be used with the [GCC compiler](https://gcc.gnu.org/) or the [PGI compiler](https://www.pgroup.com/).

 If you wish, you can also install MPI on your own personal workstation and then build the KMC_Lattice library there as well.
 For development and preliminary simulation tests, sometimes it is more efficient to run on your own workstation instead of an HPC system.
 More information about common MPI packages can be found here:
 - Open MPI, http://www.open-mpi.org/